Are We The Last of Us?

 Overall, I want to (and do) believe that we, as human beings, try to become better.
 That is our personal take on the Theory of Evolution.
 Our evolution is to become better people, interally.
 To leave the world better than we arrived.
 Period.
 The end.

-Sadly, more and more as I’ve discussed on the Drunken Radio Network numerous times, I see that we are devolving into a tribal society.
+Sadly, more and more as I’ve discussed on my podcasts numerous times, I see that we are devolving into a tribal society.
 We’ve, once again, accepted tribalism.
 Meaning.

 “I hate you because you’re rich”